Differential Geometry of Contextuality: Discussion

-The paradox that contextuality seems to have is not about the possible answers, but how we unjustifiably assume the questions we want to ask, and we don't finally understand the lack of answers we get.
-It's another lesson in humility that nature gives us: we can't ask the questions we want, we don't have the power to force it into an interrogation; we only receive answers that we are ready to receive, and perhaps only what it allows us to access.
-We can only interpret the answers we hope to have with those it gives us and imagine what we think is the reality in which we live.
-Our confusion over quantum theory stems more from our arrogance than our wisdom.
+If the contextuality presented by certain processes causes discomfort when thought of as something about the questions we can empirically ask, questions that we unjustifiably assume exist, we can change the point of view and faithfully represent the same phenomenon with all the questions we assume but with a correction in the answers.
+It's another lesson in humility that nature gives us, but also of our inventiveness.
+We can't ask the questions we want, we don't have the power to force it into an interrogation.
+We only receive answers that we are ready to receive, and only what it allows us to access.
+However, we can interpret the answers and represent the reality in which we live.
+Our confusion over quantum theory and its contextual behavior maybe stems more from our arrogance in forcing ourselves into the first case than our wisdom in adapting to the second case.